-Residing in a small space, and entertaining guests do not have to be the antithesis of each other.
+Residing in a small space and entertaining guests do not have to be mutually exclusive.
 In fact, while your small bedroom may feel inundated with trinkets and necessities you can’t part with, once you’ve found the organizational system for you, cleaning up is a no-brainer.
 So, whether you have 15 minutes, 30 minutes, an hour, or a whole day to set aside, we’re here to help you tame that overflowing junk closet and transform it into a domestic dreamscape.

-You may be standing amongst your belongings thinking but where do I start?
-And that’s why we’ve enlisted the help of professional organizer and founder of Pinsky Project, Julia Pinsky, to give us a foolproof guide to banishing clutter forever, and putting into practice a methodology that you can live by.
-Once done, you'll realize that living in an over-abundance of material stuff is more of a state of mind than a necessity and as Pinky shares, you'll also realize you don't actually need as much as you thought you did.
+You may be standing amongst your belongings thinking, but where do I start?
+And that’s why we’ve enlisted the help of professional organizer and founder of Pinsky Project, Julia Pinsky, to give us a foolproof guide to banishing clutter forever and help put into practice a methodology that you can live by.
+Once done, you'll realize that living in an over-abundance of material stuff is more a state of mind than a necessity and, as Pinsky shares, you'll also realize you don't actually need as much as you thought you did.